soleimanihamed/data-science-projects/Bank_Marketing_ML_Project/README.md

 This project was done using **Alteryx** and includes steps for data preparation, model training, evaluation, and application of insights to improve decision-making.
 The output is a **PowerPoint presentation** that summarises the findings and provides recommendations for enhancing campaign effectiveness.

+## Main Project
+The complete 'Bank Marketing Analysis' project can be found in the presentation file [here](Bank_Marketing_Analysis.pdf).

 ## Problem Statement
 The bank aims to:
 - Boost campaign effectiveness by targeting potential subscribers.